jmeas/Shepherd/README.md

 Then, put the `config.php` file into the root of your project along with the proper server configuration file.
 The source contains both a `.webconfig` file for IIS and an `.htaccess` file for Apache.
 If you're on another server, you'll need to set up a URL rewrite rule that takes all requests and points them to `Frameworks/Shepherd/autoload.php`.

-_If you wish to change the directory of your Shepherd install, the only thing you'll need to change is the path in your server's rewrite rule._
+_As of now there is no simple way to change the directory of where you install Shepherd._

 ###Configuration